ab-emptycup/ab-emptycup.github.io/devlog/ai-assist.md

 ### Hour 43, 44, 45, 46, 47, 48:

-Implemented component level pricing.
-_Drove the refactor with AI completely._
+- Implemented component level pricing. _Drove the refactor with AI completely._
+- Got furniture loading from floorplan working.
+- Made a lot of clean ups and polshes.